 And all journal publishers, even those already publishing fully open access, will have to make sure that their journals adhere to the Plan S implementation criteria.

 In this post, we round up some current and forthcoming resources to help journal publishers determine the best Plan S compliance route for their needs and fulfill the implementation guidelines.

-The question at the top of most journal publishers’ minds is which Plan S routes will work for them.
+The question at the top of most publishers’ minds is — which Plan S route will work best for my journals?
 One group that has expressed particular concern about this is scholarly societies.
 Many societies that have long relied on journal subscription revenues to help fund their operations are now questioning how they can segue from subscription models to fully open access publishing.
 While transformative agreements are one compliance option, many societies argue that they are not positioned to enter such agreements in the same way as corporate publishers and that they need more support.

 Moving from high-level Plan S publishing pathway options, one of the more technical criteria that Plan S will require all journal publishers to fulfill, regardless of their open access publishing model, is having rich machine-readable metadata.
 In order to be Plan S compliant journals must produce metadata files in standard interoperable machine-readable formats that include cited references, complete funding information, and copyright license information.

 A recent report surveying executives from 25 leading publishers found that all rated metadata as a top concern, but the majority expressed that they have limited capacity to address metadata needs.
 In addition to boasting a pretty awesome pun in its title, an upcoming course from the Association of Learned and Professional Society Publishers (ALPSP), “I Never Metadata I Didn’t Like,” promises to address some of publishers’ key metadata questions and concerns.
 The course, which is scheduled for the 27th of November, will feature accounts from journal publishers on how they’ve improved their metadata outputs and lessons learned.